-You are not considered registered until you have paid fees and/or returned your fee bill remittance stub.
-As noted you will be mailed a fee bill and pay fees by mail.
-If you are a continuing student at LSU and do not pay fees by the payment deadline, you will have to complete registration during Late Registration.
-If you miss the payment due date you will be assessed, and pay, the \$75 late registration service charge.
+The University will no longer mail semester fee bills.
+The Office of Bursar Operations will notify you, via email, when the online fee bills are available.
+Detailed payment information is in the Registration Regulations and Advance Billing System booklet which is available prior to course scheduling.
+If you are a continuing student at LSU and miss the payment due date you will be assessed, and pay, the \$75 late registration service charge.
 After payment is made and/or your remittance stub is returned, you should verify your registration status via REGGIE or PAWS.

-All official records of registration and grades are kept by the Office of Admissions and Student Records, 102 Law Center.
+All official records of registration and grades are kept by the Office of Admissions and Student Records, 202 Law Center.

 It is the responsibility of each student to ensure that he/she is properly registered.
 No credit will be given for any course in which a student is not officially registered even though the student may have attended class and taken the exam.
 Furthermore, a grade of .7 will be given to any student who has not officially dropped a course even though the student did not attend class and did not take the exam.
 All inquiries about registration and enrollment are handled through the Office of Admissions and Student Records.